bigtestjs/bigtestjs.io/source/guides/getting-started/quick-start.html.md

 ### `bigtest run`

-`bigtest run` handles launching the different browsers and actually running the tests.
-Add a test script to your `package.json`
+`bigtest run` handles launching different browsers and actually running the tests.
+Add a script to your `package.json`:

 ```javascript
 // ..